Step Up Your Home Security

 Reinforce Sliding Doors

 Sliding glass doors are a chink in your home's armor.
 They're often in the back of the house where thieves can break in without being seen, their locks tend to be weak, and the glass can be bashed in.
-Reinforce your slider by installing a security bar in the tracks or a pin lock through the frame.
+Reinforce your sliding glass door by installing a security bar in the tracks or a pin lock through the frame.
 Also consider installing transparent safety film that makes it almost impossible for a burglar to smash the glass.

 Hire with Caution